kuuntakiintee/Iris_Clustering/README.md

 # Iris Clustering

 ## Overview
-The **Iris Clustering** project implements K-means clustering on the Iris dataset sourced from [Kaggle] https://www.kaggle.com/code/fareselmenshawii/kmeans-iris-clustering/input .
+The **Iris Clustering** project implements K-means clustering on the Iris dataset sourced from https://www.kaggle.com/code/fareselmenshawii/kmeans-iris-clustering/input .
 The goal is to classify iris flowers into different species based on their physical measurements and visualize the clustering results through various plots.

 ## Dataset
 The project uses the [Iris dataset] https://www.kaggle.com/code/fareselmenshawii/kmeans-iris-clustering/input  , which consists of 150 samples of iris flowers.
 Each sample contains the following features: